Swapnil1296/Groww-clone-frontend/README.md

     1. Copy the repo in your vscode and run the command npm i to install all the packages and dependencies.

-    2. Also copt this https://github.com/Swapnil1296/Groww-Clone-backend repo in your vs code and run it to fetch all data from the mongo Database.
+    2. Also copy this https://github.com/Swapnil1296/Groww-Clone-backend repo in your vs code and run it to fetch all data from the mongo Database.

-    3. The clone ready !
+    3. The clone  is ready !

 <br>